 2. Rotary (the pad rotates)

 These buffers distribute wax evenly over the car’s surface since the buffer turns at a high speed.
 Moreover, orbital buffers remove any damaged areas, as well as get rid of distinct marks on your car.
 In addition to being efficient, they are also very economical power tools.
-Ultimately, these high-speed buffers produce the best results, and in no time at all!

 Professional car detailers tend to lean toward the rotary option.